Simon-He95/vue-markdown-renderer/README.md

 > 📖 All detailed documentation, API, examples, and advanced usage have been migrated to the VitePress documentation site:
 > https://markstream-vue-docs.simonhe.me/guide/

+> ✅ Looking for a React renderer?
+A first-pass port now lives under `packages/markstream-react`.
+See `packages/markstream-react/README.md` for usage instructions while its documentation is fleshed out.

 ## 🚀 Playground & Demo

 - Playground (interactive demo): https://markstream-vue.simonhe.me/